All Products

 -- Note:

--- DataWorks provides scheduling parameters to write daily incremental data to the corresponding business partition of the destination table in a scheduling scenario.
+-- DataWorks provides scheduling parameters that allow you to write daily incremental data to the corresponding business partition of the target table in a scheduling scenario.

 CREATE EXTERNAL TABLE IF NOT EXISTS ods_raw_log_d_spark